iKeenRosal/eth_vue/README.md

 3. Need to connect to the database
 4. Add sorting of table columns
 5. Add pagination
+6. Add search function
-6. Fix/alter design according to reviewer
+7. Fix/alter design according to reviewer